RevuelArvida/PomodoroTelegramBot/README.md

 ## Overview
-Time managment Telegram Bot, helping with work\brake periods and task managment.
+Time management Telegram Bot, helping with work\brake periods and task managment.

 ## Features
 * Bot tracks your time, by telling when to rest, and when to work!